Academic grading in Canada: British Columbia

+This is the system of grading used by many high schools in BC (Grades 10–12).

 Ontario

 The grading standards for public elementary and secondary schools (including secular and separate; English and French first language schools) are set by the Ontario Ministry of Education and includes letter grades and percentages.
 In addition to letter grades and percentages, the Ministry of Education also uses a level system to mark its students.
 The four levels correspond to how students are marked on the Ontario rubric.
 The following is the levels on the Ontario rubric, its meaning, and its corresponding letter/percentage grades: